EgorZakharov97/EgorZakharov.github.io/README.md

 #### Why I dont see the changes after modifying the document?
 You probably made a syntax error in the file you modified.
 Check **indentation** and the correctness of your code.

+#### How can I know `my_repo_link` to upload project files?
+Go to your repository.
+You will se a green button "Clone or Download" above the files.
+You will see the link once you click the button.